2. Markov Processes#

 The solutions to these recursive representations are:

-In section Inventing an Infinite Past, we invented an infinite past for a stochastic process.
-Here we invent an infinite past for a vector autoregression in a way that is equivalent to drawing an initial condition \(X_0\) at time \(t=0\) from the stationary distribution \({\mathcal N}(0, \Sigma_\infty)\), where \(\Sigma_\infty\) solves the discrete Lyapunov equation (2.11), namely, \(\Sigma_\infty = {\mathbb A} \Sigma_\infty {\mathbb A}' + {\mathbb B} {\mathbb B}' \).
+In Section Inventing an Infinite Past, we created an infinite past for a stochastic process.
+Here, we invent an infinite past for a vector autoregression in a way that is equivalent to drawing an initial condition \(X_0\) at time \(t=0\) from the stationary distribution \({\mathcal N}(0, \Sigma_\infty)\), where \(\Sigma_\infty\) solves the discrete Lyapunov equation (2.11), namely, \(\Sigma_\infty = {\mathbb A} \Sigma_\infty {\mathbb A}' + {\mathbb B} {\mathbb B}' \).

 Thus, consider the vector autoregression